'HERE COMES DIGGINS! HERE COMES DIGGINS!' NBC's call of historic finish is golden

-Duluth's Chad Salmela was part of the NBC crew that delivered a memorable call of the women's team sprint in cross-country skiing early Wednesday.
-Here's the call, made from NBC's broadcast center in Connecticut, from Salmela and play-by-play announcer Steve Schlanger:
+Duluth’s Chad Salmela was part of the NBC crew assigned to call the women’s team sprint in cross-country skiing early Wednesday.
+It’s a safe bet this crew didn’t think their assignment would end up as the call ’heard round the world for these Olympics.

+But after a gazillion replays on television, Twitter, Facebook and around the web, Salmela’s full-throated call of a gold medal finish is the voice of these Games — so far, anyway.

+In Pyeongchang, Jessie Diggins, of Afton, and Kikkan Randall won American’s first-ever first gold medal in cross-country skiing.
+And Salmela applied the appropriate amount of energy to the finish.

-Chad: "They're all completely gassed!
-They've given it everything on the klaebo-bakken.
-[Sweden's] Stina Nilsson leading Jessie Diggins into the final turn.
-Can Diggins answer?"
+Chad Salmela: “They’re all completely gassed!
+They’ve given it everything on the klaebo bakken.
+Stina Nilsson leading Jessie Diggins into the final turn.
+Can Diggins answer?”

 Steve: “As the roars rattled around the cross-country stadium in Pyeongchang, Sweden, the U.S. and Norway come into the light!”